food-drink

 Chester & Punk

-From the outside, you might walk straight past it.
+From the outside, Chester & Punk looks like nothing.
+You'd walk straight past it.

 La Terraza de San Telmo

-Loungers and high-top tables spread across the terrace with views of Málaga's terracotta rooftops.
-The drinks lean towards cocktails and whiskeys.
+Loungers and high-top tables spread across the terrace with views over Málaga's terracotta rooftops.
+The drinks lean towards cocktails and whiskeys rather than draught beer, and the setting does a lot of the work.

 Chinitas Urban Hostel